cloudmelon/Cloud-Native-Playbook/01 - Pods design.md

 - Shared **Process Namespace**.
 Essentially what this does is it allows the two containers to signal one another's processes.
 In order to implement that, you have to add an attribute to your pod back called **shareProcessNamespace** and set that to **true**.
 Once that is set to true, your containers can actually interact directly with one another's processes using a shared process namespace.

 <img src="screenshots/Multi-container process namespace.PNG" alt="multi-container-sharedstorage" width="800px"/>

+### Static Pod

+The kubelet can manage a node independently, it can create pods ( but need API server to provide pod details ), the question here is how do we provide a pod definition file to the kubelet without a kube-api server ?
+You can configure the kubelet to read the pod definition files from a directory on the server designated to store pod definition.
+Kubelet check this directory periodically reads these files and creates pods on the host.

 ### Replication controller & Replicas Set